Educational Board Games

 - To win the game, play all of your story cards and steer the story to the ending card held in your hand!
 And they all lived happily ever after…we hope

 Qwirkle-An easy to learn game that helps kids learn to plan ahead, solve problems, and develop their spatial recognition.
 This game is incredibly easy to learn and start which makes it great for playdates where time is limited.
 This is another game we really like.

-- TACTICAL STRATEGY: Featuring a massive amount of in game choices, including three tiles each of thirty six possible color symbol combinations, Qwirkle is the perfect game to hone player's tactical maneuvers, strategical planning, and forward thinking.
-Will you see the monolithic move that catapults you into first place?
+- TACTICAL STRATEGY: Featuring a massive amount of in game choices, including 3 tiles each of 36 possible color symbol combinations, Qwirkle is the perfect game to hone player's tactical maneuvers, strategical planning, and forward thinking.
+Will you see the monolithic move that catapults you into first place.

 - EASY TO FOLLOW RULES: An engaging game with easy to follow rules, Qwirkle is great for younger players.
 The rules of the game are basic: Simply build lines by matching tiles based on either color or shape, and score points for doing so.
 However, the ability to build complex combinations will keep children interested and engaged, and challenge them mentally

 - GAMES THAT TEACH: Qwirkle is playable from early ages up, allowing young children and older individuals alike to develop and hone their spacial recognition, planning, and problem solving skills.
 Plan, win, and learn simultaneously